sonallux/release-script/README.md

 <a name="release-hook"></a>
 - Release hook: Perform the actual release (e.g. publish package to npm)

-Every hook is a function which gets the current ReleaseContext as the only argument and should return a Promise.
+Every hook is a function which gets the current [ReleaseContext](#release-context) as the only argument and should return a Promise, that resolves for a successfull execution and rejects for an error.
+Errors will cause release script to terminate without any special error handling or reverting changes.
+Therefore extra care must be taken by the user if release script terminates with an error.

 ### Execution order
 1. All precondition hooks